 - Cold as You (Talinis)

-While her comrades where busy with socials, she was there on the corner fetching water in order to wash the dishes.
+While Gel’s comrades were busy with socials, she was there on the edge of the lake fetching water in order to wash the dishes.
 Sadly, they weren’t blessed with a clearing.
-Dark casted as fog enveloped the whole campsite.
+Darkness casted as fog enveloped the whole campsite of Mt.
+Talinis.
 Just when she’s about to endure the cold waters of Lake Nailig, as she’s almost done with assigned task, she felt a much colder thing tracing her hand.
 Curious, she adjusted her headlamp and tried to check what it was but there was none.
 She tried to dismiss such thought when again, she felt a cold thing tracing her hand.
 It’s as if a very cold hand did touch her!
 She left all utensils and ran towards her comrades.

 - More than One (Tres Marias)